 If you desire more than 1/8” thick, multiple coats need to be applied at least 4 hours apart.

 Additionally, a squeegee or foam brush may be used to ‘guide’ the material around the surface, but no wiping.

 Epoxy Resin Seal Coat

 The pictures below depict the seal coat.
-8oz basically covers 1/3 of the surface.
+Essentially, 8oz basically covers 1/3 of the epoxy resin dining table.